 Aperture: 100mm x 50mm (not to scale)

-The mesh life is dependant upon no damage to the coating during installation or during the lifetime of the wall.
+The mesh life is dependent upon no damage to the coating during installation or during the lifetime of the wall.
 Because the wire is a coated mild steel any damage to the mesh which removes the Zinc/ Aluminium coating will eventually corrode.
 If upon inspection damage to the coating is seen or corrosion has occurred it needs to be rectified.

 Other considerations when determining lifespan is soil PH levels if the product is placed directly on the earth.
 A geotextile fabric such as Syntex nonwoven 145gsm may be used as a separation layer.
 Some rock such as limestone has a high PH (alkaline) which may have a detrimental effect on the mesh.

-Rock cleaning or other chemicals including acids and caustic solutions which come into contact with a Galfan, Galvanised, Stainless Steel mesh may have a detrimental effect to metal surfaces and may cause premature corrosion and breakdown at areas of contact.
+Rock cleaning or other chemicals including acids and caustic solutions which come into contact with a Galfan, Galvanized, Stainless Steel mesh may have a detrimental effect to metal surfaces and may cause premature corrosion and breakdown at areas of contact.
 It is recommended to not use any chemicals and to wash immediately with water should contact occur.
 If exposure to corrosive type chemicals to Zinc and Aluminium is expected alternative systems should be considered following analysis of potential problems.
 Once corrosion has occurred it may be necessary to apply a rust remover and to then apply either a cold galv or zinc/aluminium paint to affected areas.

 Expected lifetime for the different coating classes and different corrosivity categories is shown in the table.
 Corrosion is a complex issue.
 Due to the many variables including prevailing wind direction, type and concentration of corrosive contaminants, the amount of sea spray present and the relative periods of moisture or condensation and dryness, only an estimate of expected life can be made in regards to the wire life expectancy.
 The corrosivity classes are based upon the standard EN ISO 9223.